Brugman/gist-list/README.md

 ### Why was Gist List made?

 Gist List was made when GistBox went freemium and rebranded to Cacher.
-The free plan was insufficient for our team, and the paid plan too expensive for our basic needs.
+The free plan was insufficient for our team, and the paid plan overkill for our basic needs.

 ### Why are Gist file names used instead of descriptions?

 GistBox used file name search.
-So our dev team built up a Gist library with descriptive file names.
+So our agency's developers built up a Gist library with descriptive file names.
 If you want a description-powered Gist List feel free to request this in an issue, or fork the code.